Farrell praises 'true Irish grit' in debut win over Scots - RFI

 "The pack was magnificent."

-The 34-year-old Irish great was satisfied with his performance.
-He had not played competitive rugby since early December because of a knee injury.
+The 34-year-old had not played competitive rugby since early December because of a knee injury.

 Farrell, father of England captain Owen, praised the 2018 World Player of the Year's performance.